partcad/partcad/mkdocs/docs/development.md

 #### CodeRabbit Commands (Invoked using PR comments)

 [CodeRabbit][11] is an AI-powered code reviewer that delivers context-aware feedback on pull requests within minutes, streamlining the code review process.

 It provides valuable insights and identifies issues that are often missed, enhancing the overall review quality.
 You can use the following commands on PRs to interact with it:

 **Review Commands:**

 - `@coderabbitai summary` - Generates a fresh PR summary.
--   `@coderabbitai review` - Initiates an incremental review (useful for repos with disabled auto-reviews).
+- `@coderabbitai review` - Initiates an incremental review of new changes only (useful for repos with disabled auto-reviews).
--   `@coderabbitai full review` - Performs a comprehensive review of all files.
+- `@coderabbitai full review` - Performs a comprehensive review of all files, regardless of previous reviews.

-**Control Commands:**
+**Review Flow Control:**

 - `@coderabbitai pause` - Temporarily halts PR reviews.
 - `@coderabbitai resume` - Continues previously paused reviews.

+**Management Commands:**

 - `@coderabbitai resolve` - Resolves all the CodeRabbit review comments.
 - `@coderabbitai configuration` - Displays the current CodeRabbit configuration for the repository.

+**Help:**

 - `@coderabbitai help` - Displays available commands and usage information.

 [1]: https://python-poetry.org/
 [2]: https://python-poetry.org/docs/cli#shell